nmshd/documentation/_includes/scenarios/integrate/establish-a-relationship-to-another-identity.md

 ### Send it as a Connector

-Our starting situation is that a Connector, referred to in the following as Requestor, has successfully loaded the [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate) onto itself.
-The received RelationshipTemplate may or may not contain a [RelationshipTemplateContent]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplatecontent) in its `content` property.
+Assuming that the Requestor in this section is another Connector, our starting situation is that the Requestor has successfully loaded the [created RelationshipTemplate]({% link _docs_integrate/establish-a-relationship-to-another-identity.md %}#successfully-created-relationshiptemplate) onto itself.
+The received [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate) may or may not contain a [RelationshipTemplateContent]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplatecontent) in its `content` property.
 We now describe separately in both cases how the Requestor can use the RelationshipTemplate to send a Relationship Request to the Templator.
 An overview of this procedure is given in the following diagram.

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/5be09492-9e2c-42b1-bbb1-acd854118e2c" id="Ez1OCKfT1U40"></iframe></div>